Tetramethylammonium: Toxicology

 of accidental poisoning after ingestion of Neptunea species.
 Symptoms include the following: nausea, vomiting, headache, vertigo/dizziness, impaired vision/temporary blindness, diplopia, photophobia, lack of balance, feeling of intoxication and urticaria.
 These symptoms appear within 30 minutes but recovery is usually complete after a few hours.
 Only one account of human death following ingestion of TMA (from the plant Courbonia virgata) has been recorded.

-Although many of these symptoms can be accounted for on the basis of impairment of neurotransmission in the autonomic nervous system, there also seem to be distinct indications of central affects.
+Although many of these symptoms can be accounted for on the basis of impairment of neurotransmission in the autonomic nervous system, there also seem to be distinct indications of central effects.